 Competition for Reception places.
 With 2.45 applications per place year for primary entry, admission is not guaranteed, even for families who feel local.

 Stretch at the very top end.
-The higher standard figure at KS2 is only modestly above England average, so families with highly attaining pupils should ask how greater depth and extension are planned in Years 5 and 6.
+The higher-standard combined KS2 figure is 0%, so families with highly attaining pupils should ask how greater depth and extension are planned in Years 5 and 6.

 Structured routines may not suit everyone.
 Staggered starts and a strongly organised day help many children; a small minority prefer a looser feel, so it is worth asking how play, creativity, and pupil choice are balanced across the week.

 Treleigh Community Primary School looks like a practical, routines-led primary with clear values and a strong emphasis on pupils taking responsibility through well-defined ambassador roles.
-Results show a secure core, with the expected standard comfortably above England average, even if the broader England ranking on this results is below average overall.
+Results show secure subject basics, but the combined RWM measure and the broader England ranking sit below the England midpoint overall.
 Best suited to families who want a steady, well-organised school day, wraparound that supports working hours, and a culture where pupils are trusted with real responsibilities.

 The most recent Ofsted inspection (4 October 2023) judged Treleigh Community Primary School to be Good overall, with Good grades across key areas.
-In 2024, 73.33% of pupils reached the expected standard in reading, writing and maths combined, above the England average of 62%, which suggests secure fundamentals for many pupils.
+In the 2024-25 / 2025 dataset, 50% of pupils reached the expected standard in reading, writing and maths combined, with secure subject expected-standard figures in reading, writing, maths and science.

-Reception applications are made through Cornwall Council’s coordinated admissions process.
-Treleigh’s own admissions information indicates applications are made in the preceding autumn term for a September start, and Cornwall Council states the Reception deadline for September 2026 entry as 15 January 2026.
+Reception applications are made through Cornwall Council's coordinated admissions process.
+For September 2027 entry, Cornwall Council lists the Reception application deadline as 15 January 2027, with offers due on 16 April 2027.

 Year for primary entry, there were 108 applications for 44 offers, which is about 2.45 applications per place, and indicates an oversubscribed picture.
 The school’s published admission number for Reception in 2026 to 2027 is 45.